 -

-Cooling felt noticeable compared with the plush green tea model
+Cooler feel than the plush green tea model

 -

-Balanced “hold” under hips for back-and-side switching
+Balanced support for back/side switching

 Who it is best for: